 Since we all come in different sizes and shapes, we need to personalize how we set up the seat to drive safely.
 Sitting too far away from the pedals or steering wheel will make it difficult to use them properly.
 Also, sitting too close to the steering wheel may affect your ability to steer safely and correctly.

 To adjust your seat correctly, place your right foot under the brake pedal to the floor and adjust the seat, keeping your right leg only slightly bent.
 This position will give you enough leg strength to press the brake completely down if you have to brake hard in an emergency.
 Next, place both hands on the steering wheel at 10 – 2 or 9 – 3.
 There should only be a slight bend in your arms.
 If your arms are too straight or stiff, they may stop you from steering smoothly while making routine turns.

 The last part is to ensure your body is sitting high enough to see effectively.
 If your seat does not raise, sit on a cushion or wedge so your eye level would be above three fingers placed on top of the steering wheel.

 Rolling stops are not only illegal, but they will also cause anyone attempting their road test to fail it.
-Learning how to make complete stops will not only keep your driving legal but also allows you to become safer on the road.
+Learning how to make complete stops will not only keep your driving legal but also allow you to become safer on the road.